-- Peer Review and Author solutions
+1. Peer Review and Author Services

-In the course of providing our peer review solutions, your data may be accessed by different members of the editorial team such as editors and assistants to the editorial office.
+In the course of providing our peer review services, your data may be accessed by different members of the editorial team such as editors and assistants to the editorial office.
 To determine the locations of the Editorial board members, you may refer to a journal’s homepage.
 Granting access to your personal data and the respective processing activity will be based on our and the legitimate interest of the respective society publishing the Journal in successfully publishing high quality articles and papers and ensuring the quality and significance of the respective research published in our journals, products and databases, Article 6 sec.
 1 sent.
 1 lit. f GDPR.
 In order to do so we and/or the respective society may process your personal data to find, contact and evaluate suitable and qualified peer reviewers within the relevant research community.

 This also includes data sharing between us and the respective society.
 For example, we may share reviewer and author data to publish the journal.